yuanlin2004/lumi/llama-np/README.md

 ## `compact-llama-np.py`: a simplified version

 The `compact-llama-np.py` script is a streamlined version of `llama-np.py`, reducing the code to under 250 lines (excluding tokenizer code and weight reading utilities).
 It maintains essential functions to illustrate the network architecture effectively.
+The Transformer part could be cut down to less than 50 lines of code.

 ```
 %  python compact-llama-np.py -w stories15m.lmw  -i 'There are three red balls and four green balls in the bag.
 If I take out' --seqlength 128